Our school Special Education Needs and Disabilities Co-ordinator (SENDCo) is Miss Kate Tector

-At Avonmouth CE Primary School, we aim to be fully inclusive to all children's needs.
-We strive to ensure that all children leave our school as inspired happy children who have a zest for learning, despite any barriers they may experience.
+At Avonmouth Cof E School & Nursery, we aim to be fully inclusive to all children's needs.
+We strive to ensure that all children leave our school as inspired, happy children who have a zest for learning, and can prosper in all they do, despite any barriers they may experience.

-We believe all children to be individual and those who have additional needs work towards their own targets from their personal provision plan (or PPP).
-Each child also has a 'One Page Profile' (OPP) that gives a brief overview of their strengths, likes, what others like about them and how others can help them.
+We believe all children to be individual and those who have additional needs work towards their own targets from their Personal Provision Plan (or PPP).
+As part of the PPP children also have a 'One Page Profile' (OPP) that gives a brief overview of their strengths, likes, what others like about them and how others can help them.
 Children contribute to both of these and parents are consulted regularly.

-If you have any questions, queries or wish to dicuss any concerns with your child, please do not hesitate to contact me at firstname.lastname@example.org or call the school office to arrange a meeting.
+If you have any questions, queries or wish to discuss any concerns with your child, please speak to their teacher in the first instance.
+Any other questions or questions, please do not hesitate to contact me at firstname.lastname@example.org or call the school office to arrange a meeting.

-The school will always gain parental consent before involving outside agencies in diagnosing a child’s learning difficulties.
+The school will involve parents at any opportunity and will always gain parental consent before involving outside agencies.
 The child’s class teacher will oversee, plan and work with each child with SEND (Special Educational Needs and Disabilities) in their class to ensure they are making progress in every area of the curriculum.
-Our Inclusion Lead/SENCo oversees all the support that is offered to children requiring additional support across the school.
-There may a Learning Support Assistant (LSA) working with your child either individually or as part of a small group.
+Our SENDCo oversees all the support and provision that are offered to children requiring additional support across the school.

-Your child’s class teacher will meet with you at least three times a year (this could be as part of a Parent’s Evening) to discuss your child’s needs, support and progress.
+You will be offered to meet with your child’s class teacher at least three times a year (this could be as part of a Parent’s Evening) to discuss your child’s needs, support and progress.

 The support your child will be given and how often it will happen during the school week will be explained to parents by the class teacher at these meetings.
-You can also meet with the Inclusion Lead/SENCo if you’d like to (this could also be part of a Parent’s Evening).
+You can also meet with the SENDCo if you’d like to (this could also be during Parent’s Evening).

-We welcome parent/carer views on how we support learning for any child who has Special Needs.
-There is a SEND Parents Forum, which meets once a term.
-If you are interested in joining the forum please contact the school office.
+We welcome parent/carer views on how we support learning for any child who has Special Needs. forum please contact the school office.

-To view the SEN report, please click here.
+To view the SEND report, please click here.

-To view our SEN policy, please click here.
+To view our SEND policy, please click here